dtk/dtk-docs-v1/_targets/aws.md

 2 rows in set
 {% endhighlight %}

-When creating target, we are actually configuring VPC resources that will be used by service instances that will be provisioned via DTK using this target. aws/network module contains several components that aare used for configuring various VPC areas:
+When creating target, we are actually configuring VPC resources that will be used by service instances provisioned via DTK. aws/network module contains several components that are used for configuring various VPC areas:

 ### Subnet:
 This component gives ability to either create new or specify existing subnet id (if we have subnet already created on VPC)